 But pretty or not, she was a top candidate, and I was certain she'd be accepted to the program.
 So I was stunned when a senior professor in our department told me, quite causally in the hallway, that she had decided not to offer this young woman a position.
 "I don't think we want her here, do you?
 I think she'd make the rest of us feel like we aren't pretty enough."

 Her statement, coming from a respected and well-known psychologist nearly twice my age, seemed to me so ludicrous and appalling that I waited for her to start laughing or winking, but she never did.
 And the pretty girl never did get the offer.
 I doubt very much that when she later tried to figure out what went wrong, she ever considered the possibility that her good looks had been held against her.

-Most of us assume that the beautiful people have it made - that being attractive gives you advantages across the board.
+Most of us assume that the beautiful people have it made—that being attractive gives you advantages across the board.
 Much of the time, we are right.
-Decades of psychological research has shown that when someone is attractive, we often unconsciously assume that they have lots of other good qualities too.
+Decades of psychological research have shown that when someone is attractive, we often unconsciously assume that they have lots of other good qualities, too.
 We perceive them to be warmer, kinder, smarter, funnier, and more honest, simply because they are easier on the eyes.